yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ![](/ps/ps3/img/Milestone3img/GameareaDrag.png)

-*Step 2:* Open the `Assistant Editor`.
-Then, while holding the `control` key, drag the `UIView to the interface declaration in ViewController.h in the Assistant Editor.
+*Step 2:* Open the **Assistant Editor**.
+Then, while holding the `control` key, drag the `UIView` to the interface declaration in `ViewController.swift` in the Assistant Editor.
 Notice the line protruding from the button as we drag it.

 ![](/ps/ps3/img/Milestone3img/GameareaOutlet.png)

 *Step 3:* As you release the mouse button, a small window appears.
-Make sure that the connection is Outlet and fill in the name as `gameArea`.
-Click connect.
+Make sure that the connection is `Outlet` and fill in the name as `gameArea`.
+Click Connect.
 The wiring is done.

 ![](/ps/ps3/img/Milestone3img/GameareaOutletConfirm.png)

-*Step 4:* You should see the gamearea property added to ViewController.h.
+*Step 4:* You should see the `gamearea` property added to `ViewController.swift`.

 ![](/ps/ps3/img/Milestone3img/StoryboardFinal.png)
 *Step 5:* We are done with the interface building for now.
 You should now have an interface like the one shown in the figure above.
 Note that the background colour of the game area has been here just for demonstration purposes.

 ##### Milestone 4: Add subviews to the game view programmatically

 The game area is rather dull, isn’t it?
 Let’s place a picture in it.
-Please follow the step-by-step instructions shown in the gallery below to add image resource files to your project and programmatically add these images as UIImageView subviews to your Game View.
+Please follow the step-by-step instructions shown in the gallery below to add image resource files to your project and programmatically add these images as `UIImageView` subviews to your Game View.
 The detailed instructions for each step is given by the caption below the figures.

 ![](/ps/ps3/img/Milestone4img/ImageExtraction.png)
 *Step 1:* Select all the images in the `images` folder of the forked repository.

 ![](/ps/ps3/img/Milestone4img/ImportImages.png)

-*Step 2:* Drag the images into the **Project Navigation** pane, under the Game folder.
+*Step 2:* Drag the images into the **Project Navigation** pane, under the **Game** folder.
 When prompted with the above dialog, check Copy items into destination group’s folder (if needed).
 Click **Finish** to complete.

 ![](/ps/ps3/img/Milestone4img/ImagesFolder.png)